 For myself though, I’m all about cheese.
 And guess what?
 I was in luck!
 They had a cheese warehouse!
 Look, aren’t they beautiful?

 This cheese warehouse, built in the early 1900s, could store up to 15,000 wheels of gouda.
-The wheels had to be turned regularly and rubbed with oil to prevent desiccation, and to keep mould from forming.
-The cheese aged for three months before being transported to Rotterdam for export to the Caribbean.
+Cheesemakers would turn the wheels of cheese regularly and rub them with oil to prevent desiccation.
+This process also kept mould from forming.
+The cheese aged for at least three months before being transported to Rotterdam for export to the Caribbean.
 This warehouse was also shipped to the museum in one piece by pontoon boat.

 And of course, nothing goes better with cheese than a bit of smoked meat from the butcher shop:

 Another live display at Zuiderzee was the tanning of nets.
 I thought only leather goods were tanned, but no, other products were too.
-Nets, sails and rigging were tanned in a preservative to help them last longer.
-Oak bark was used for its tannic acid.
+Nets, sails and rigging were tanned in a preservative which helped them last longer.
+People used oak bark for its tannic acid.
 The nets were boiled in the tannic solution for a few hours, then hung in the sun to dry.

 If you’re lucky you can watch craftspeople knotting nets by hand on site.
 This is some pretty impressive work!

 And of course, no museum in the Netherlands would be complete without a windmill!